 Students completing the program full-time (12 hours per semester), typically complete the program in 4–5 years and are typically in residence at the Athens campus of Ohio University at least 2 years.

 - EDTE 8900 First-Year Doctoral Seminar (1 credit)

-- A graduate level graduate level course (5000 level or above) focused on critical studies chosen in consultation with doctoral committee
+- A graduate-level course (5000 level or above) focused on critical studies chosen in consultation with a doctoral committee

 Teaching & Learning Core: minimum 15 semester hours